 The goals of the Leadership Rehab Rounds are to:

-- Foster greater breadth and depth of interdisciplinary knowledge in the rehabilitation and related sciences,
+1. Foster greater breadth and depth of interdisciplinary knowledge in

-- Foster internal and external collaborative relationships and of course
+4. Foster internal and external collaborative relationships; and of course

 NOTE: To promote accessibility and engagement, LRR will be delivered using a hybrid format (online via Zoom and limited in-person seating).
 Presenters have the option to present in-person or online.
 Please visit the event page for login and in-person attendance details.